hwgilbert16/scholarsome/README.md

 ## Features

 - Create your own study sets 🏗️
+- Use LaTeX to create math expressions 📐
 - Share your sets with other users 🤝
 - Import sets from Anki, Quizlet, and CSV files 🔼
 - Export sets to Anki, Quizlet, and CSV files 🔽